node-js-libs/node.io/docs/README.md

     }

     // $ node.io times4   =>  0\n4\n8\n

-## A more advanced example

-The following job resolves a domain or list of domains.

-_resolve.js_

-    var Job = require('node.io').Job, dns = require('dns');

-    var options = {
-        max: 100,      //Run a maximum of 100 DNS requests concurrently
-        timeout: 5,    //Timeout each request after 5s
-        retries: 3     //Maximum of 3 retries before failing }

-    var methods = {
-        run: function(domain) {
-            var self = this;

-            dns.lookup(domain, 4, function(err, ip) {
-                if (err) {
-                    //The domain didn't resolve, retry
-                    self.retry();
-                } else {
-                    //The domain resolved successfully
-                    self.emit(domain + ',' + ip);
-                }
-            });
-        },

-        //fail() is called if the thread times out or exceeds the maximum number of retries
-        fail: function(status, domain) {
-            this.emit(domain + ',failed');
-        }
-    }

-    exports.job = new Job(options, methods);

-Try it out

-    $ echo "google.com" | node.io resolve
-        => google.com,66.102.11.104

-..or with a list of domains

-    $ cat domains.txt | node.io resolve

-## Linking jobs together

-Since node.io uses *STDIN* and *STDOUT* by default, jobs can be linked together.
-Be sure to add the `-s` option to intermediate `node.io` calls to prevent status/warning messages from being added to the output.

-The following example uses _resolve.js_ from above and uses another job to filter out invalid domains before resolving.

-_domains.txt_

-    google.com
-    youtube.com
-    this*is^invalid.com

-_valid_url.js_

-    var Job = require('node.io').Job;

-    var methods = {
-        run: function(url) {
-            this.assert(url).isUrl(); //If this fails, the url is not emitted this.emit(url);
-        }
-    }

-    exports.job = new Job({}, methods);

-To link the jobs

-    $ cat domains.txt | node.io -s valid_url | node.io resolve

-## Distributing work

-Node.io can currently partition the work among child processes to speed up execution, and will soon support distributing the work across multiple servers to create a work cluster.

-**Note: Input and output is handled by the master process, while `job.run` is performed in parallel by each of the workers.
-Be careful of persistence outside of the [API](https://github.com/chriso/node.io/blob/master/docs/api.md).**

-To enable this feature, either set the fork option to the number of workers you want to spawn, or use the `-f` command line option.

-Enabling it in a job

-    var options = {fork:4};

-Or at the command line

-    $ node.io -f 4 job

 ## Input / output

 Node.io can handle a variety of input / output situations.